DarienLibrary/website_content/content/_finished/jobs/jobs-pt-kls.md

 * Excellent customer service and instructional skills
 * Demonstrated ability to communicate complex concepts in simple, easy-to-understand terms.
 * Clear and direct oral and written communication skills
-* Familiarity with current information technology, including a wide variety of devices, image and document editing
+* Knowledge of Microsoft Office Suite, especialy Outlook, Word, and Excel
-* Familiarity with a foreign language is preferred
+* Bilingual candidate, or those with functional knowledge of another language, is desirable
 <br />

 ### Hours